atse0612/Python-A-Z/README.md

-Core Programming Principles - OK
+Core Programming Principles - DONE

-2. Types of variables
+2. Types of variables OK
-3. Using Variables
+3. Using Variables OK
-4. Boolean Variables and Operators
+4. Boolean Variables and Operators OK
-5. The "While" Loop
+5. The "While" Loop OK
 I6.
-The "For" Loop
+The "For" Loop OK
-7. The "If" statement
+7. The "If" statement OK
-8. Code indentation in Python
+8. Code indentation in Python OK
-9. Section recap
+9. Section recap OK
-10. HOMEWORK: Law of Large Numbers
+10. HOMEWORK: Law of Large Numbers OK

-Fundamentals Of Python - OK
+Fundamentals Of Python - ALMOST DONE(W/ HOMEWORK)

 11. What is a List?
+OK
-12. Let's create some lists
+12. Let's create some lists OK
-13. Using the [] brackets
+13. Using the [] brackets OK
-14. Slicing
+14. Slicing OK
-15. Tuples in Python
+15. Tuples in Python OK
-16. Functions in Python
+16. Functions in Python OK
-17. Packages in Python
+17. Packages in Python OK
-18. Numpy and Arrays in Python
+18. Numpy and Arrays in Python OK
-19. Slicing Arrays
+19. Slicing Arrays OK
-20. Section Recap
+20. Section Recap OK
 21. HOMEWORK: Coming Soon

-Matrices - OK
+Matrices - ALMOST DONE(W/ HOMEWORK)

-22. Project Brief: Basketball Trends
+22. Project Brief: Basketball Trends OK
-23. Matrices
+23. Matrices OK
-24. Building Your First Matrix
+24. Building Your First Matrix OK
-25. Dictionaries in Python
+25. Dictionaries in Python OK
-26. Matrix Operations
+26. Matrix Operations OK
-27. Your first visualization
+27. Your first visualization OK
-28. Expanded Visualization
+28. Expanded Visualization OK
-29. Creating Your First Function
+29. Creating Your First Function OK
-30. Advanced Function Design
+30. Advanced Function Design OK
-31. Basketball Insights
+31. Basketball Insights OK
-32. Section Recap
+32. Section Recap OK
 33. HOMEWORK: Coming Soon

 Data Frames - IN PROGRESS

-34. Importing data into Python
+34. Importing data into Python OK
-35. Exploring your dataset
+35. Exploring your dataset OK
-36. Renaming Columns of a Dataframe
+36. Renaming Columns of a Dataframe OK
-37. Subsetting dataframes in Pandas
+37. Subsetting dataframes in Pandas OK
-38. Basic operations with a Data Frame
+38. Basic operations with a Data Frame OK
-39. Filtering a Data Frame
+39. Filtering a Data Frame OK
-40. Using .at() and .iat() (advanced tutorial)
+40. Using .at() and .iat() (advanced tutorial) OK
-41. Introduction to Seaborn
+41. Introduction to Seaborn OK
-42. Visualizing With Seaborn: Part 1
+42. Visualizing With Seaborn: Part 1 OK
 43. Keyword Arguments in Python (advanced tutorial)
 44. Section Recap